 Similarly, your therapist will help you understand how trauma impacts your nervous system.
 Panic and fear cause our breathing patterns to become shallow and erratic.
 The lack of oxygen ends up exacerbating the stress.
 Deep breathing exercises support you through a flashback.
 The act of taking deeper and slower breaths will send signals to your brain and body that everything is okay.
 This helps you heal both mind and body.

 Physicians often prescribe medications to treat the symptoms of flashbacks.
 Selective serotonin reuptake inhibitors (SSRIs) regulate serotonin levels, a naturally occurring mood-regulating neurotransmitter.
 These medications prevent nerve cells from absorbing it and are best used to manage symptoms of anxiety and low mood.
 Research proves they are also highly effective for treating flashbacks when combined with psychotherapy.

 Trauma is one of the most tragic aspects of the human condition.
 Nobody deserves it, yet many suffer as a result of it.
 It is perfectly reasonable for anyone who has experienced it to want to move on, immediately.
 However, your body must undergo a process to deal with the impact.
 Instead of letting your flashbacks control you, reverse the dynamic by honouring yourself.
 You have survived and are strong and resilient because you have done so.
 Give yourself permission to acknowledge and validate the impact it has had on your life.
 And know that asking for professional support is a sign of strength, not weakness.

-Laura Devlin is a Registered Psychological Associate with over 10 years of experience, and a managing director at Beaches Therapy Group.
 We have helped numerous clients successfully manage their PTSD symptoms, including flashbacks.
 Contact us to discover how our therapy sessions are a worthwhile investment towards happy and healthy relationships.